stianloader/GslStarplane/README.md

 And that is it!
 Unfortunately you won't be able to use the plugin for much with such a setup.
 So continue reading!

-## Specifing reversible access setters
+## Specifying reversible access setters

 **WARNING:** Reversible access setters are as dangerous as they are simple to use.
 Changing access of a method could make methods that normally would be